PelionIoT/mbl-docs/Docs/app_dev/app_dev_intro.md

 End user applications and MBL IoT device applications both communicate with the same Device Management account and rely on the Device Management services provided to that account.

-MBL contains the Pelion Device Management Client, which is used to connect to Device Management.
+MBL contains the Pelion Device Management Client, which is used to connect to Pelion Device Management.
 Each device has only one instance of the client, which supports all applications running on that device.
-Your applications can include other cloud clients, but must not include Device Management client.
+Your applications can include other cloud clients, but must not include Pelion Device Management Client.

 Applications can communicate with Device Management Client over MBL's D-Bus API.
 This allows using the [LwM2M communication protocol provided by Device Management](https://cloud.mbed.com/docs/latest/introduction/management-services-and-protocols.html).